 - Garden / Patio

 - Broadband / WiFi

 Over three floors.
-Three bedrooms: 1 x large second floor twin with TV/DVD and outstanding views (beds can be pushed together to make a double with super king-size bedding by arrangement with the owner), 1 x king-size double with en-suite shower, basin and WC, 1 x twin.
+Three bedrooms: 1 x large second floor twin with TV and outstanding views (beds can be pushed together to make a double with super king-size bedding by arrangement with the owner), 1 x king-size double with en-suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
-Well-equipped fitted kitchen with dining area leading to sitting area.
+Kitchen with dining area leading to sitting area.

 About the location

 This attractive and peaceful harbour village is situated beside one of the most beautiful stretches of Northumberland’s Heritage Coastline - Beadnell Bay.
 Established in Saxon times, Beadnell was once an important fishing village and a smuggler's haven.
 Nowadays, it is still a fishing village, but is equally popular with holidaymakers who come to enjoy its pretty harbour and, of course, the nearby sandy beaches.
 The village has a shop, and two pubs serving food.
 Popular Seahouses is just over a mile away and has shops, a supermarket and restaurants, and it also offers boat trips from the harbour to the magnificent Farne Islands - a haven for bird watchers.
 Bamburgh is close by, whilst the market town of Alnwick with its Castle and Gardens, shops, pubs and restaurants is a short drive away.

 - Last minute